Ackee-Blockchain/trident/documentation/docs/trident-api/token-2022.md

 - `owner` - The owner of the token account
 - `extensions` - Array of extensions to enable on the account

-**Returns:** `TransactionResult` indicating success or failure.
+**Returns:** A vector of instructions that need to be executed with `process_transaction`.

-**Description:** Creates a Token 2022 account with the specified extensions enabled.
+**Description:** Generates instructions to create a Token 2022 account with the specified extensions enabled.
 Extensions like immutable owner, memo transfers, or CPI guard can be added to enhance account security and functionality.

 ---

 ### `initialize_associated_token_account_2022`

-Creates an associated Token 2022 account with specified extensions.
+Creates instructions to initialize an associated Token 2022 account with specified extensions.

 ```rust
 pub fn initialize_associated_token_account_2022(